Center for Faculty Excellence

 The Center for Faculty Excellence (CFE) is committed to the professional development of USMA faculty members.
 To that end we offer the Master Teacher Certificate Program

-and, along with the USMA Faculty Development Committee, sponser workshops for faculty throughout the year.
+and, along with the USMA Faculty Development Committee, sponser symposiums and workshops for faculty throughout the year.